RLumSK/LyoluminescenceApp/README.md

 # Lyoluminescence Shiny App

-A simple graphical user interface to control a PMT for lyoluminescence measurements.
+A simple graphical user interface to control an Hamamatsu Hamamatsu H9319-11 PMT for lyoluminescence measurements.

 # Licence